prohippo/pyelly/README.txt

  1.3.18  - 16sep2016  fix integration problems in token lookup
                       improve unit testing for patternTable, substitutionBuffer
+                      improve diagnostics for ellyBase, generativeProcedure
-                      improve output representation of ellyBuffer
+                      improve output representation of ellyBuffer, grammarRule
                       clean up "marking" rules and integration tests clean up "chinese" rules
+                      fix late setting of bias in leaf phrase nodes

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure